Darshula/LearningOpenGL/README.md

 # LearningOpenGL
 This is my code-along for the OpenGL youtube series by TheCherno.
+I will be expanding this project after the youtube series.

 ## To Do
-- Fix texture files needing absolute paths
+- [ ] Fix texture files needing absolute paths
-- Unit tests
+- [ ] Input methods
-- Input methods
+- [ ] Unit tests

 ## Acknowledgments